realizse/realitemsdocs/index.md

 Learn how to use Real Items tools and endpoints to unlock the power of Phygitals for your organization.

-This site provides documentation, training, and other notes for the Real Items platform.
-There’s a lot of information about how to do a variety of things here.
-There is also information about our products, APIs, architecture and integrations.
+This site provides documentation for the Real Items platform.

-The instructions here are geared towards users, system administrators and technical people wishing to understand or integrate with our platform.
+This documentation geared towards users, system administrators and technical people wishing to understand and integrate with our platform.

+## Navigating this site

+* To learn about our products click on the product title in left-hand menu or use the Products dropdown in the top nav.
+* To read our Whitepaper click on Whitepaper in the top navigation bar.
+* For a glossary of terms, click on Glossary in the top navigation bar.
+* To get support on our Discord server click Help in the top navigation bar and click 'Real Items Discord Server'
+* Want to find something?
+Try the search feature in the top navigation bar.

 ## Want to know how it works?